 ParaKids provides specialized equipment and sports adapted for children with disabilities and developmental disorders by offering swimming and ski classes, gymnastics and sports camps.
 Their mission is to assist these children with access to different types of sports so that they can practice together with their peers in the pool, at the stadium or in the open.
 They believe that every child is entitled to year-round access to games and sports among friends, to improve their quality of life, strengthen their health and self-esteem.

-In 2019, Melon donated one specially designed stroller for kids with disabilities so that they can take part in sports activities in the open such as hiking in the mountains and walks and marathons in the city.
-ParaKids immediately put it into use for one of their ten children who joined the Sofia Marathon in October 2019 with the motto: “Run with those who can’t”.
+In 2019-2021, Melon donated funds for specially designed strollers for kids with disabilities so that they can take part in sports activities in the open such as hiking in the mountains and walks and marathons in the city like ParaKids regular participation at the annual Sofia Marathon in October.
+Their motto is: “Run with those who can’t”.

 Vratsa Software Community is an awards-winning NGO that Melon has supported several times throughout the years.
 They’ve chosen to establish an IT society, which through quality education gives people in the town of Vratsa an opportunity of a challenging and well-paid job in their hometown.
 The tricky part is that Vratsa is the poorest region in the EU.